 For information about suggested touring routes using the MTR for transportation, see Touring Hong Kong by MTR Subway and Tram.

-Taxi stands are available on the ground floor, B1 and B2 floors.
+Taxi stands are available in the pick-up area on the B2 floor, and the drop-off area on the B1 ground floor.
 The local taxi service is of comparatively good quality and can take you to Tsim Sha Tsui within two minutes.

 At present, we suggest these two ways for rapid public transit.
 Quicker bus routes will probably open in the future.